Definition of 'console'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 It not only builds fridges and games consoles but also the apartments to put them in.
 Times, Sunday Times (2016)He used a smuggled phone to link the games console to the web.
-The Sun (2016)Six months ago the consensus was that the new console was the last chance for Nintendo.
-Times, Sunday Times (2016)I'm talking about your games console.
+The Sun (2016)I'm talking about your games console.
 Times, Sunday Times (2017)A console or game from 30 years ago may be lovingly remembered when in fact it was far from great.
 The Sun (2016)He grabbed his gaming console and walked out.
 The Sun (2015)He wants to see them off their games consoles and playing outdoors.
 The Sun (2012)Aluminium trim on the centre console and doors adds further sparkle.
 The Sun (2006)Losing count of the learning aids available for your handheld console?
 Times, Sunday Times (2008)Two large lamps stand on a console table behind one sofa.
 Times, Sunday Times (2015)But playing sports consoles is just another reason to stay at home in your pyjamas.
 Times, Sunday Times (2010)The table console doubles up as a personalised checkout.
 SHOPPED: The Shocking Power of British Supermarkets (2004)When a new console came out he had to have it.
 The Sun (2010)But this really is the console to play it on.
 The Sun (2007)Then she got over it and was the one consoling the people who visited her.
 Times, Sunday Times (2013)This is understandable when you think we are less than a month away from the new consoles.
 The Sun (2013)So why buy a handheld console?
 Times, Sunday Times (2012)Sailors are free to play games on the console as well as study after naval chiefs decided against disabling its disc drive.
 Times, Sunday Times (2009)The bestselling items were gaming consoles, tables and computers.
 Times, Sunday Times (2015)The seats are connected to the centre console to make them look as though they're floating.
-The Sun (2011)But after consoling one another, they make matters far worse by sleeping together!
-The Sun (2006)These guys ring each other and console or support each other in a way only 19 others know how.
+The Sun (2011)These guys ring each other and console or support each other in a way only 19 others know how.
 Times, Sunday Times (2008)For the pricy console games to survive, they need to engage the feelings of a wider audience through storytelling.
 Times, Sunday Times (2013)Place it so the front is exposed or conceal the contents by turning it around, making it look like a console.
 Times, Sunday Times (2008)But the mock aluminium centre console still looks a bit bland and overall the quality is not as good as the Golf.
 The Sun (2011)Researchers said this was because youngsters now spent more time playing inside on gaming consoles, rather than being outside on the streets.
 Times, Sunday Times (2015)He did much to promote organ music, and his distinctive personality and formidable technique will be greatly missed at the consoles of the organ world.
 Times, Sunday Times (2012)I am consoled by the thought that we can't be on such bad terms as she really does seem to want me at her wedding.
 Times, Sunday Times (2008)A console table, bench, mirror and clothes hangers are also available.
 Times, Sunday Times (2015)

 Trends of 'console'